canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 and we can help you figure out what went wrong.

 Ready to build an app with CanJS?
-Check out our [guides/chat] or one of our [guides/recipes]!
+Check out our [guides/chat] or one of our recipes!

 ## webpack